 How much does a roof cost?

 The cost of a roof varies widely based on factors like size, materials, and geographic location.
 For standard materials like asphalt shingles, prices can range from $7,000 to $12,000 for an average-sized home.
 More premium materials like metal, slate, or tile can significantly increase the cost.
-Additional factors like roof design complexity, labor rates, and regional costs also play a crucial role in determining the final price.
+Additional factors like roof design complexity, labor rates, and regional costs also play a significant role in determining the final price.

 What is the average cost of replacing a roof?